BoXHED/BoXHED2.0-source-code/packages/boxhed_kernel/boxhed_kernel/gputreeshap/README.md

 GPUTreeShap is a cuda implementation of the TreeShap algorithm by Lundberg et al. [1] for Nvidia GPUs.
 It is a header only module designed to be included in decision tree libraries as a fast backend for model interpretability using SHAP values.

 ## Performance
-Using the benchmark script `benchmark/benchmark.py` we run GPUTreeShap as a backend for xgboost and compare its performance against multithreaded CPU based implementation.
+Using the benchmark script `benchmark/benchmark.py` we run GPUTreeShap as a backend for boxhed_kernel and compare its performance against multithreaded CPU based implementation.
 Test models are generated on four different datasets at different sizes.
 The below comparison is run on an Nvidia DGX-1 system, comparing a single V100 to 2X 20-Core Intel Xeon
 E5-2698 CPUs (40 physical cores total).

 |       model       |trees|leaves |max_depth|average_depth|